lkesteloot/unsong/unsong.md

 “I’ll kill you!”
 Thamiel said.
 “Come back, or I’ll kill you!”

 Threats.
 In the Bible, God threatened Adam: eat of the fruit, and you will surely die.
 He interpreted it to mean immediate death; when Eve ate of the fruit and didn’t perish, he thought the threat was empty.
 But God had meant that he would become mortal, die eventually, and so he did.
 But it was death that allowed humanity to reach the world to come, to truly join with God.
 Threat.
 Thread.
-I give you the end of a golden thread, only roll it into a ball…
+I give you the end of a golden thread, only roll it into a ball...

 Sohu stepped into Yetzirah and opened her eyes.